 Parcel Tracker’s Multi-Mailroom software simplifies and secures the internal movement of parcels within large organizations.
 Whether a package is moving from a central mailroom to a department office, a residential building, or across multiple sites, Multi-Mailroom provides full tracking at every step.

-.
+As parcels are handed off between individuals or locations, the system logs key details: who received it, where it went, and when.
 This creates a transparent and tamper-proof chain of custody.
 Notifications are triggered at critical points, keeping both staff and recipients informed of the parcel’s journey and estimated delivery time.
-The result: no more lost packages, increased operational efficiency, and complete visibility.
+The result?
+Zero lost packages, boosted efficiency, and total visibility.

 Why Use Multi-Mailroom?